Contextualizing Meta-Learning via Learning to Decompose: Experiments

 \subsection{Ambiguous Few-Shot Classification}

+is able to identify the attribute from an ambiguous environment.
+Considering a real-world scenario where an object can be described by different attributes with diverse labels.
+When the contexts are generated by selecting a set of objects as the support set under a certain attribute space, an ideal model should tell the picked attribute and predict corresponding query set labels correctly, without the supervision of attribute labels.

-{\name} is able to identify the concept from an ambiguous environment.
-We test {\name} on UT Zappos50K~\cite{Yu2017Semantic,Li2019Repair}, where one image could be measured from six different attributes, namely, closure, heel height, insole, material, subcategory, toe style.
+{\bf Setups.} We test {\name} on UT Zappos50K~\cite{Yu2017Semantic,Li2019Repair}, where one image could be measured from six different attributes, namely, closure, heel height, insole, material, subcategory, and toe style.
 Based on a particular view of data, all instances are categorized differently.
+There are 16 categories on average over all attributes.
+We complete a few missing values in the dataset with their corresponding major attributes.
 For each task, one of the six attributes is selected, and instances are labeled with the specified attribute.
-Therefore, instances in a task belong to one concept, and are labeled based on the same perspective.
-Due to the ambiguity, a uniform model is hard to cover all concepts.
-The context of a task --- the specified concept --- will only be identified based on the similar and dissimilar objects.
-We sample 1-shot 5-way and 5-shot 5-way tasks to evaluate the model.
+Therefore, instances in a task belong to one attribute, labeled based on the same perspective.
+Due to the ambiguity, a uniform model cannot cover all attributes.
+The latent attribute of a task will only be identified based on similar and dissimilar objects.
+We evaluate the performance by sampling 1-shot 5-way and 5-shot 5-way tasks (with 15 query examples per class).
+We check whether the model could infer the latent attribute related to the task and make predictions well.

+{\bf Implementations.} We use the ResNet-12~\cite{he2016deep, Lee2019Meta} to implement the model encoder $\phi$.
+Besides, we implement $h$ as a three-layer fully connected network with a hidden layer of 1280 dimensions. {\name} does not use attribute labels.
+We follow~\cite{ye2019learning} to set the hyper-parameters.

+{\bf Results.} We show t-SNE visualizations of four attributes learned by {\name} in Fig.~\ref{fig:semantics} (a) and Fig.~\ref{fig:tsne}.
+It shows that by learning to decompose the task with hidden attributes, \name~can learn to differentiate instances from different perspectives.
+For example, in Fig.~\ref{fig:tsne} (left), the model embeds instances from the perspective of having laces.
+Shoes on the left-hand side are those with laces, while shoes on the right-hand side are slip-ons.
+Fig.~\ref{fig:tsne} (right) illustrates a similar scenario that shoes on the left-hand side are round-toes, while shoes on the right-hand side are pointed-toes.